 Continued Discussion: Adding More Voices to the Conversation

-At the conclusion of the presentation, TreviPay CEO Brandon Spear and Digital River CEO Adam Coyle joined Jacob Morgan to dive deeper into the impact on B2B.
+At the conclusion of the presentation, TreviPay CEO Brandon Spear and Digital River former CEO Adam Coyle joined Jacob Morgan to dive deeper into the impact on B2B.

 Future Proof Payment Strategy